Clichy-sous-Bois: Geography

 Clichy-sous-Bois has an area of 3.95 km2 with 1.1 km2 of woods.
 The woods are remnants of the Bondy wood (Forêt Départementale de Bondy, Parc de la Fosse Maussoin, Parc de la Mairie).

 History

 The name of Clichy-sous-Bois comes from Roman Cleppius, seventh century Clippiacum superius, twelfth century Clichiacum.

 Flint tools from the Neolithic era have been found there.

 Clichy en Aulnois belonged to the lords of Livry in the early Middle Ages.

 Subject to the Knights Templar in the 13th century, Clichy then passed into possession of the Knights Hospitaller order.
 Until the 16th century, it was a hunting resort of the French kings.

+The Hôtel de Ville was built as a private residence and completed in 1645.

 In the 18th century, it belonged to the Duc d'Orléans.
 In 1820, the village had about 150 people.

 On 20 May 1869, a part of the territory of Clichy-sous-Bois was detached and merged with a part of the territory of Livry-Gargan and a small part of the territory of Gagny to create the commune of Le Raincy.

 In 1870, Clichy was affected by the Franco-Prussian War.